-The Independent School for the City is located in the heart of Rotterdam (NL), next to the Central Station in Rotterdam Central District - East.
-Our neighbours include Het Schieblock, Annabel, Biergarten Rotterdam, Roodkapje Rotterdam, Burgertrut, De Dépendance, Opperclaes and OMI Rotterdam.
+The Independent School for the City is located in the heart of Rotterdam (NL), next to the Central Station in Rotterdam Central District – East.
+Our neighbours include Het Schieblock, Annabel, Biergarten, Roodkapje, Burgertrut, De Dépendance, Opperclaes, OMI and AFFR.
 The school is situated in a wonderful modernist building, by the illustrious Rotterdam architect Hugh Maaskant which was originally designed in 1955 for the Boekman firm and served as an office building, conference center and cafe-restaurant.

 ABOUT THE AREA